Caring for Your Scars After Skin Surgery

 You can also try putting green-tinted makeup over a red scar to help it blend in with your skin color.

-Medical Treatments for Scars
+Medical treatments for scars

 There are also medical treatments that may help your scar look and feel better.
 Examples of these treatments include:

-• Steroid injections (shots)
+• Steroid injections (shots) or topical steroid creams

 • Dermabrasion (surgical scraping of your top skin layers)